-In conclusion, brothers, we would, above all Remain firm to your principles, which are

-Men be wise! and do not commit yourselves or your cause.
-Let all your acts be strictly legal and Finding that they could neither frighten nor argue constitutional; and ere long your enemies will discothe Chairman and Delegates out of the matter, he ver that Labour is in truth the source of all Wealth and should be the only source of Power.
-Immediately after the adoption of the address, it was resolved unanimously, our first edition the resolution of thanks to the Executive was omitted.]
+Remain firm to your principles, which are Men be wise! and do not commit yourselves or your cause.
+Let all your acts be strictly legal and constitutional; and ere long your enemies will discover that Labour is in truth the source of all Wealth and should be the only source of Power.
+Immediately after the adoption of the address, it